From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology

-To meet practical demands, researchers have rapidly explored general frameworks to handle various types of spatial conditions.
-The T2I-Adapter\citep{2221} aligns external control signals with the internal knowledge of pre-trained text-to-image (T2I) diffusion models, enabling more refined control over the generation process.
-ControlNet\citep{controlnet2222} introduced a trainable copy of the UNet encoder, encoding additional conditional signals into latent representations, which are injected into the backbone of the T2I diffusion model via zero convolution.
-IP-Adapter\citep{ipa2223} utilizes CLIP to extract global semantic representations from images and achieves content control through decoupled cross-attention.
-InstantID\citep{instantid2224} uses an innovative IdentityNet and lightweight image adapter to achieve personalized facial transfer.
-Uni-ControlNet\citep{2225} and Ctrl-X\citep{2226} achieve a flexible combination of structural control and semantic appearance control by designing different architectures.
-However, while these methods improve image generation control to some extent, they remain insufficient when handling complex spatial conditions, particularly in generating harmonious, natural, and morphologically accurate building footprints under multimodal geospatial conditions.
+To meet practical demands, researchers rapidly initiated exploration of universal frameworks for handling different types of spatial conditions.
+T2I-Adapter \citep{2-26} achieves finer control over the generation process by aligning external control signals with the internal knowledge of pretrained text-to-image (T2I) diffusion models.
+ControlNet \citep{controlnet2-27} proposes creating a trainable copy of the UNet encoder, encoding additional conditional signals into latent representations and injecting them into the backbone of T2I diffusion models through zero convolution.
+IP-Adapter \citep{ipa2-28} utilizes CLIP to extract global semantic representations of images and achieves content control through decoupled cross-attention mechanisms.
+InstantID \citep{instantid2-29} employs innovative IdentityNet and lightweight image adapters to achieve personalized facial transfer.
+Uni-ControlNet \citep{2-30} and Ctrl-X \citep{2-31} achieve flexible combinations of structural control and semantic appearance control through different architectural designs.
+However, despite these methods improving image generation control capabilities to some extent, they remain insufficient when handling complex spatial conditions, particularly struggling to generate harmonious, natural, and morphologically accurate building footprints under multimodal geospatial conditions.